 If you want to use a credit or debit card, ask the dealer to be sure they will accept this form of down payment and if there’s a cap on how much can be charged.
 Also, check with your card issuer to see if there is a limit to the amount you may charge in a single transaction.
 The last thing you want is to have your card only be able to charge $2,000 when the total down payment is $5,000.

-For personal loans, keep in mind that getting a personal loan prior to getting approved for an auto loan will likely impact how much you can borrow, as the credit inquiry and loan will show up on your credit report and affect your DTI ratio.
+For personal loans, keep in mind that getting such a loan prior to getting approved for an auto loan will likely impact how much you can borrow, as the credit inquiry and loan will show up on your credit report and affect your DTI ratio.